phoenixthefirebird/phoenixthefirebird/README.md

 - ⚡ Fun fact: ...
 -->

 👩‍🎓 I’m currently a Second-Year Computer Engineering Student at UBC

 😄 Pronouns: She/Her

-🔭 I’m currently working on browser and social media automation tools with Python

 💌 How to reach me:

 - LinkedIn: https://www.linkedin.com/in/phoenixanaisliu/
 - Email: phoenixanaisliu on gmail